Neural-Systems-at-UIO/nutil/docs/Technical.rst

 **Acknowledgements**

-Nutil was development with support from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 720270 (Human Brain Project SGA1) and Specific Grant Agreement No. 785907 (Human Brain Project SGA2).
+Nutil was developed with support from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Framework Partnership Agreement No. 650003 (HBP FPA).

 **Release notes**